 - Leadership & Community Engagement Institute- Professor Drew Stelljes

-Fellows earn 6-7 credits: 3 credits for the two-week course and 3 credits for the academic work completed in association with their internship.
-Fellows in the Leadership & Community Engagement and News & Media Institutes will also take a 1 credit course during the Spring semester.
+Fellows earn 8 credits: 1 credit for the spring course, 3 credits for the two-week course, 3 credits for the academic work completed in association with their internship, and a 1 credit reflection course.

-*For LCE & NM fellows: The Registrar's Office will manually register you for your 1 credit Spring course on December 1.
-When registering for your Spring Semester courses, please make sure that you save room for this course.
+*For the Spring 1-credit course: When registering for your Spring Semester courses, please make sure that you save room for this course.
 Do not register for more than 15 credits in order to avoid a hold on your account.
 Also, please clear any financial holds on your account prior to December 1.

 Grading & Honor Code